-As you probably already know, jewellery is often made up of several different components brought together by several different skills and materials to make a unique piece.
-As you progress to more complex soldering processes and begin making more complicated precious metal pieces, you may want to start making your own soldering pallions.
+As you probably already know, jewellery is often made up of several different components brought together by a variety of different skills and materials to make one unique piece.
+But as you progress to more complex soldering processes and begin making more complicated precious metal pieces, you may be thinking about making your own soldering pallions.

-Here, we show you how to make silver solder of your own so that your silver jewellery pieces have a professional finish.
+Here, we show you how to make silver solder paste of your own so that your silver jewellery designs have a professional finish.

 - 65% fine silver